brightway-lca/brightway2/docs/intro.rst

 Default LCIA methods
 ````````````````````

-Starting Brightway2 through the web interface, or when you run ``bw2setup()`` in a python shell, Brightway2 will install around 650 default LCIA methods, as provided by the ecoinvent center.
+When you run ``bw2setup()``, Brightway2 will install around 700 default LCIA methods, as provided by the ecoinvent center.
 These LCIA methods will work for both ecoinvent 2 and 3.

 Parameterized datasets
 ----------------------

 Brightway2 supports variables and formulas stored as strings, similar to other LCA software.
-So instead of defining a fixed value for an exchange, you could enter a formula of "fuel_efficiency * average_distance", where both "fuel_efficiency" and "average_distance" were variables stored in a special way, and maybe parameterized themselves.
+So instead of defining a fixed value for an exchange, you could enter a formula of "fuel_efficiency * average_distance", where both "fuel_efficiency" and "average_distance" were variables stored in a special way, and maybe even parameterized themselves.
 Parsing strings is not trivial, and so the machinery to handle such parameterization is a bit complex:

 .. image:: images/parameters.png
     :align: center